marcusps/ExpmV.jl/README.md

 ## Benchmarks

-This benchmark shows the performance of `ExpmV` compared to [Expokit.jl](https://github.com/acroy/Expokit.jl) and the builtin dense `expm` of Julia, for complex matrices with  (confidence interval 5%).
-The benchmark is done using [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) and the script in `benchmark/compare.jl`.
+This benchmark shows the performance of `ExpmV` compared to [Expokit.jl](https://github.com/acroy/Expokit.jl) and the builtin dense `expm` of Julia, for complex, non-Hermitian matrices.
+The benchmark is done using [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) on a Macbook Pro 2016 with 2,9 GHz Intel Core i5 and 16 GB RAM.
+The script is in `benchmark/compare.jl`.

 ### Matrix density 0.01
 | Matrix rows                   |  `Expm` | `Expokit` | `Expmv`               |